RahulH007/RahulH007/README.md

 # Welcome to My GitHub Profile

 Hi, I'm Rahul!
-I'm a software engineer and AI enthusiast.
+I'm a ML engineer and AI enthusiast.

 ## About Me
 - 💻 I work with **Python**, **RAG**, and **machine learning**.